ErichBiermann/cps_picar_code/README - english.md

 By instantiating the Pathfinder class, the angle range to scan by the ultrasonic sensor is set via the max_angle and min_angle attributes, which are set to 90° and -90° by default (front is 0°).
 Furthermore, a constant step size STEP can be set, which corresponds to the angular distances at which measurements will be taken.
 A smaller step size will take more measurements at smaller angular distances.

-In the 'scan_step_cps' method the measurements (taken with the built-in distance_at-function) at the specific angles are stored in a dictionary as key-value pairs (e.g. -90: 34.43) so that they can be referred to as a particular angle by the other methods or the user, instantiating a class or altering the code.
+In the 'scan_step_cps' method the measurements (taken with the built-in distance_at-function) at the specific angles are stored in a dictionary as key-value pairs (e.g. -90: 34.43) so they can be referred to as a particular angle by the other methods or the user, instantiating a class or altering the code.

 If the PiCar faces an obstacle at a distance less than 10 cm, it will back off and measure again.
 The same behavior is coded for an obstacle to the side at less than 5 cm, to cope with situations where the picar is stuck at corners.